RecipeShare Test Kitchen

-Foolproof choux pastry made with milk, water, butter and eggs for light, hollow puffs—perfect base for éclairs, cream puffs, religieuses and French choux desserts.
+Choux pastry made with milk, water, butter and eggs for light, hollow puffs—perfect base for éclairs, cream puffs, religieuses and French choux desserts.

-Choux pastry is one of the most magical foundations in French baking—simple ingredients transforming into crisp, airy, hollow shells that become éclairs, cream puffs, profiteroles, and all the iconic pâtisserie classics ✨.
-This milk-and-water choux paste gives reliable lift, beautiful colour, and a stable structure that stays crisp long enough for fillings and assembly.
+Choux pastry turns simple ingredients into crisp, airy, hollow shells for éclairs, cream puffs, profiteroles, and other filled pastries.
+This milk-and-water choux paste gives reliable lift, color, and a stable structure for fillings and assembly.

 Drying the panade is essential—it drives off excess moisture and ensures the flour swells properly before you add the eggs.
 A dry, cohesive dough gives you better lift and prevents soggy centres.
 Adding the beaten eggs gradually lets you stop at the ideal consistency: glossy, supple, and forming a slow, V-shaped ribbon from the beater.